Climatic zones of the oceans. Pacific Ocean. Climate and properties of water masses Climatic zones of the Atlantic Ocean

 Precipitation

-Video: 211 History of Pacific Exploration
+Video: 211 History of Pacific Ocean Exploration

-The climate of the Pacific Ocean
+Climate of the Pacific seas

 Video: Pacific Ocean nature pacific ocean USA